oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Qhull computes the convex hull, Delaunay triangulation, Voronoi diagram, halfspace intersection about a point, furthest-site Delaunay triangulation, and furthest-site Voronoi diagram.
 The source code runs in 2-d, 3-d, 4-d, and higher dimensions.
 Qhull implements the Quickhull algorithm for computing the convex hull.

-**URL**
+**More Information**

 http://www.qhull.org

 **Available Versions**::

+    2020.2-GCCcore-10.3.0
     2019.1-GCCcore-8.3.0
-    2020.2-GCCcore-10.3.0

 Qiskit